cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 WARNING: We could not find your USB reader in the list of known readers
 ```

-THis command will take a minute to complete.
+This command will take a minute to complete.
+The warning occurs as your reader may be too new and we do not have it in our database of recognized redear.
+As long as you see `Removable Media` and `GENERIC STORAGE DEVICE` it will be fine.

 Record the disk for the SDCard.
 In this case, it is `4`.